Type 2 diabetes isn’t like a broken leg. It’s not an injury that happens without any warning in a split second. Quite the opposite!

 The only way to stop diabetes is to make fundamental changes to your eating and lifestyle habits.
 Medication isn’t a magical solution because it doesn’t address the real reasons for your diminished insulin sensitivity.
 It’s up to you to control your carbohydrate intake and implement habits that can increase insulin sensitivity.

 I help all of my diabetic members limit their carbohydrate intake to about 50-75 net carbs a day.
-Instead of flooding their blood with insulin, I help my members recalibrate their bodies, so that they can respond to insulin and regulate blood sugar properly.
+Instead of flooding their blood with insulin, I help my members recalibrate their bodies, so that they can respond to insulin and regulate blood glucose properly.
 It’s so important to find a doctor who will take the time to focus on your unique needs and treat your diabetes holistically, instead of simply prescribing a medication with more side effects than benefits.

 Contact me today at Brentwood MD in Nashville, Tennessee to learn more about the best diabetes treatment methods.
 I firmly believe that a doctor should be your partner and advocate in health, which is why I’m here to help you hunt for signs of insulin resistance and respond to them while time is still on your side.